PlumTreeSystems/docker-logrotate/README.md

 ```

 # Logs are being rotated by default once every Tuesday (can be changed in values.yaml file)
-Logs by default are being rotated once every Tuesday, but you can easily change that in
+This tool by default rotates logs once every Tuesday, but you can easily change that in
 helm values file by providing casual cron expression.
 For example:
 0 7 * * 2 - it means it will be executed every Tuesday at 7AM